amanrawat-1/CodeClauseInternship_LandingPage/README.md

 # Got stuck in between countless times.
 Youtube, Google, GPT helped me out there!!!
 # However, this is not responsive yet, But surely I'll make it in coming days.

-# Keep Learning
+# Keep Learning!
-# Road to Fullstack
+# Road to Fullstack!!